Can knotweed grow through concrete?

 If the root growth comes from below or side, there might be cracks you’re not aware of.
 Also, even sealed concrete cracks with time.

 Cracking is one of the things concrete will do no matter what.
 For that reason, proper maintenance is good for it so that nothing will start growing on it.
+Regular inspections and timely repairs can go a long way in preventing invasive plants from taking hold.

 I guess it is a little open is it worth buying a house with Japanese knotweed.
 I would think it’s a matter of how severe it is and what kind of investment it is.

 If you have ways to get it under control and you’re professional in controlling it, you can see it as an investment where you will get paid by your labor.
+However, it is crucial to fully understand the extent of the infestation and the costs associated with containment before making a decision.